moiSentineL/moisentinel.github.io/src/core/my pages.md

 layout: core/my-pages.njk
 permalink: "/pages/index.html"
 ---
-This are some pages which are persistent and more "helpful" than my blogs.
-These are the pages that reflect the most about my philosophy, beliefs and so on.
+These is the collection of my **"evergreen"** pages, which are more persistent and reflect more about me than my blogposts.

+These might also help someone in need of some inspiration or ideas in some specific cases, like a [philosophy curricula](/phil/), or [study resources](/resources/).

-(work in progress)
+(work in progress, forever.)